elcid73/Algo-Traiding/.ipynb_checkpoints/README-checkpoint.md

    macro avg       0.50      0.50      0.38      3943
 weighted avg       0.51      0.56      0.42      3943

-This model does better predicting buy signals, especially after early 2020.
+This model does better predicting buy signals after early 2020, but does worse than the original model in the period of 2019 - early 2020